 In today’s world, social networks as well as other online services come and go every day.
 If you are no longer using an account, it should be deleted.
 A network can have a wealth of your personal information and if the service disappears, they can take your information with them and sell it as an asset.

 At Sunnking we take data security very seriously and so should you.
-The consequences associated to your data be stolen are detrimental.
+The consequences associated with your data being stolen are detrimental.
 By following these tips, you can ramp up data security for yourself, and avoid the serious and unfortunate outcomes of a data breach.
-If you have any additional comments or questions, ask away in the comment section below or call us at 585-637-2282.
+If you have any additional comments or questions, call us at 585-637-2282.